sylvia830/LaundryHelper/README.md

 - As a user, I want to be able to save my card balance to the file.
 - As a user, I want to be able to load my card balance from the file.
 - As a user, I want to be able to save my current machineId to the file and load it afterwards.

+Instructions for Grader
+- You can generate the first required event by inputting the machineID of the machine you wish to use into the text field right beside the "Start" button at the top of the window.
+On the right side of the text box, You can also see the list of machineIDs of the occupied machines.
+- You can generate the second required event by clicking on the "delete my current task" button, and you will see the task gone from the list.
+- You can trigger my audio component by clicking on the "Start" button.
+- You can save the state of my application by clicking on "Save my current machine" and "Save my current balance" buttons.
+- You can reload the state of my application by clicking on "Check Balance" button to see the balance previously saved, meanwhile the machineID of the saved machine is already in the list of unavailable machines (when you rerun the program, you'll see the machineID there in the list).
+- You can locate my pop-up dialog by clicking on "Save my current machine" and "Save my current balance" buttons.